CASE-Association/CBR-1/README.md

 ![top](https://raw.githubusercontent.com/CASE-Association/CBR-1/main/Pictures/IMG_20210429_180747__01.jpg)

-The three main circuits to solder to the PCB are:
+The three main components to solder to the PCB are:

   - Arduino Nano
   - TB6612FNG